PintuHembram/Java-Programs-in-Object-Oriented-Programming-Methodology-Lab./OBJECT ORIENTED PROGRAMMING (OOPS) CONCEPTS.md

 ↪️ There are two Types of Programming Language.

-**1. Procedure Oranted Programing language/ Function Oranted programing Language:-** The Language Which develop by the concept of Top:Down Aporch which called as procedure orrented Programming language.
+**1. Procedure Oranted Programing language/ Function Oranted programing Language:-** The Language Which develop by the concept of **Top:Down** Aporch which called as procedure orrented Programming language.
 Examples:- C, FORTRAN, ALGO, COBOL, BASIC, PASCAL.
 ⬇️TOP:DOWN Approach:- The Apprach whichh logic rether then data is called as Top:Down Approach.

-**2. Object Orrianted Programing Language:-**
+**2. Object Orrianted Programing Language:-** The Language Which Develope by the Concept of **Buttom:Up** Approch is called as Object Orrianted Programming Language.
+Examples:- C++, C#, Java, Python, .NET, PHP, Javascript, Roby, Perl etc.
+🔝